 And layers will help with the cool desert air that eventually turns scorching hot.
 Hiking boots, leggings, a workout tank, long sleeved tops, and a puffer jacket is perfect for year-round travel at the Grand Canyon.

 Here are the best leggings for women who travel!

 If you’re traveling through Arizona, you’re traveling to Page for one of two reasons: you’re an adventurous hiker looking for a challenge, or you’re a Pinteresty, Instagram-loving traveler looking for the perfect picture.
 This is because of Page’s main tourist attractions: Antelope Canyon and Horseshoe Bend.

-Antelope Canyon’s tight caverns make it incredibly claustrophobic in the heat, so make sure you dress super cool with shorts and a tank top (and closed-toed shoes so you don’t get stepped on).
+Antelope Canyon’s tight caverns make it incredibly claustrophobic in the heat, so make sure you dress super cool with shorts and a tank top (and closed-toed shoes so your feet don’t get stepped on).
 Even in the winter, you’ll want layers so you can peel them off as you go.

 Take a look at these comfortable and cute walking shoes for travel!

 What to Wear in Sedona